OpenDSA/OpenDSA-DevStack/README.md

 ## Production deployment workflow

-  - If you are responsible for OpenDSA-LTI production server, follow the instructions in this section to perform deployment on the production server.
+If you are responsible for maintaining an OpenDSA-LTI production server, follow the instructions in this section to perform deployment to the production server.

-  - Production deployment is initiated from the development environment.
+Deployment to the production server is initiated from the development environment.
 It starts with changes you make to OpenDSA-LTI or OpenDSA repositories in OpenDSA-DevStack.
 First, test these changes locally using OpenDSA-DevStack development servers.
-Second, commit and push OpenDSA-LTI and OpenDSA changes.
+Second, commit and push any OpenDSA-LTI and OpenDSA changes.
 Finally, initiate the production deployment command from within OpenDSA-DevStack.
-It is very important to push your changes before the deployment.
-Every time you deploy your code Capistrano will go and clone the latest version of OpenDSA-LTI then perform the deployment tasks.
+It is important to push your changes before the deployment.
+Every time you deploy your code, Capistrano will clone the latest version of OpenDSA-LTI, then perform the deployment tasks.
 One of the tasks gets the latest version of OpenDSA from GitHub as well.

-  - The following steps need to be done **only once** to generate a pair of authentication keys. **Note:** Do not enter a passphrase and replace **prod_server** with your domain name.
+The following steps need to be done **only once** to generate a pair of authentication keys.
+**Note:** Do not enter a passphrase, and replace **prod_server** with your domain name.
+Some installations use both a staging and a production server.
+If yours has both, then you will need to do the ``cat`` line for each one.

     <pre>
       <code>
-    $ cd OpenDSA-DevStack
+    <b>Change directory to OpenDSA-DevStack</b>
     $ vagrant up
     $ vagrant ssh
     $ ssh-keygen -t rsa